Daemon interface

 publish(new_value, timestamp=None, repeat=False)

-Publish a new value, which is expected to be the Python binary representation of the new value.
+Publish a new value, which is expected to be the Python native representation of the new value.
 If timestamp is set it is expected to be a UNIX epoch timestamp; the current time will be used if it is not provided.
 Newly published values are always cached locally.

 Note that, for simple cases, an authoritative daemon can set the value() property to publish a new value instead of calling publish() directly.
+In other words, these two calls are equivalent:

 req_get(request)